lthimx/pnpbox1/README.md

 ![](images/global_view.jpg)

 ## Buttons
-This is a view of two buttons for reset and unlock operations but it can be re-configure for others actions.
+This is a view of two buttons for reset and unlock operations but it can be re-configured for others actions.

 ![](images/buttons.jpg)